msveshnikov/autocode-ai/README.md

 -   Detect missing files/references and ask user confirmation to create them (suggest folder and name by AI)
 -   Adherence to DRY, KISS, and SRP principles
 -   Automatic dependency management and creation of missing files

+## New Requirement

+Add project file structure (eligible files list with paths) to AI processing as well